-Do not create a pair for the MS-DFS Namespace folder (or MS-DFS Root folder on Windows Server 2003) and its contents.
+Do not create a pair for the MS-DFS Namespace folder and its contents.
 The MS-DFS Namespace folder should not be nested above or below any path that contains a DynamicFS primary path or secondary path.

 IMPORTANT: For all issues related to configuring and managing Microsoft Distributed File System, see the official Microsoft documentation for your Windows Server operating system in the Microsoft TechNet Library (http://technet.microsoft.com/en-us/library/cc753479(WS.10).aspx).